Bayesian score calibration for approximate models: Methods

 \citet{xing2020distortion} develop a method to transform the marginal distributions of an approximate posterior without expensive likelihood evaluation.
 They estimate a distortion map, which, theoretically, transports the approximate posterior to the exact posterior (marginally).
-Since the true distortion map is unavailable, \citet{xing2020distortion} learn the distortion map using simulated datasets, their associated approximate posteriors, and the true value of the parameter used to generate the dataset (similar to our approach).
-They fit a beta regression model to the training data, which consists of approximate CDF values as the response and the datasets (or summary statistics thereof) as the features. \citet{xing2020distortion} learn the parameters of the beta distribution using neural networks.
-The approach has a nice result in that the approximate posterior transformed with the estimated map reduces the Kullback-Leibler divergence to the true posterior.
+Since the true distortion map is unavailable, \citet{xing2020distortion} learn the distortion map using simulated data sets, their associated approximate posteriors, and the true value of the parameter used to generate the data set (similar to our approach).
+They fit a beta regression model to the training data, which consists of approximate CDF values as the response and the data sets (or summary statistics thereof) as the features. \citet{xing2020distortion} learn the parameters of the beta distribution using neural networks.
+Their approach ensures that the approximate posterior transformed with the estimated map reduces the Kullback--Leibler divergence to the true posterior.
 However, in their examples, \citet{xing2020distortion} use $\mathcal{O}(10^6)$ simulations from the model of interest, in order to have a sufficiently large sample to train the neural network.
-Another reason for the large number of model simulations is they only retain a small proportion of simulated datasets from the prior predictive distribution that are closest to the observed data, in an effort to obtain a more accurate neural network localized around the observed data.
-Our method only requires generating $\mathcal{O}(10^2)$ datasets from the target model, and thus may be more suited to models where it is moderately or highly computationally costly to simulate.
-Further, in their examples, \citet{xing2020distortion} require fitting $\mathcal{O}(10^4)-\mathcal{O}(10^5)$ approximate posteriors, whereas we only require $\mathcal{O}(10^2)$.
+Another reason for the large number of model simulations is they only retain a small proportion of simulated data sets from the prior predictive distribution that are closest to the observed data, in an effort to obtain a more accurate neural network localized around the observed data.
+Our method only requires generating $\mathcal{O}(10^2)$ data sets from the target model, and thus may be more suited to models where it is moderately or highly computationally costly to simulate.
+Further, in their examples, \citet{xing2020distortion} require fitting $\mathcal{O}(10^4)$ to $\mathcal{O}(10^5)$ approximate posteriors, whereas we only require $\mathcal{O}(10^2)$.
 Thus our approach has a substantially reduced computational cost.